Tenured/Tenure-Track Faculty Retirement FAQs

 Yes.
 There are two types of workshops:

 A retirement benefits workshop will be offered at four times.
 Each workshop will cover retiree health care and other post-retirement benefits; Medicare; Social Security; and TIAA.
-Registration is required, through the links below for the respective dates.
-All 90-minute sessions will begin at 12:00 noon.
+Registration is required.
+Learn more through the link below:

 Envisioning Retirement Workshops

 After spending many years teaching, researching, mentoring, and contributing to the NYU community, you may be considering retirement, but are unsure what your life would look like in its next phase.
 The Work Life office invites you to join us for a workshop that will help you envision what retirement might look like for you.
-Registration is required for the 60-minute session, through the links below, for the respective dates.
+View the webinar dates here.

 Jump to a question: